calyxir/calyx/docs/tutorial/frontend-tut.md

 #### Index Increment

+The loop index increment is implemented using a [group][lf-group] and an adder (`adder`):
 ```python
 {{#include ../../frontends/mrxl/mrxl/gen_futil.py:incr_group}}
 ```

-The loop index increment is implemented using a [group][lf-group] and an adder (`adder`).
-We provide the index's previous value and the constant 1 to the adder and write the adder's output into the register.
+We provide the index's previous value and the constant `1` to the adder, and write the adder's output into the register.
-Because we're performing a stateful update of the register, we must wait for the register to state that it's committed the write by setting the group's done condition to the register's `done` signal.
+Because we're performing a stateful update of the register, we must wait for the register to state that it has committed the write by setting the group's `done` condition to the register's `done` signal.

 #### Body Computation